-When’s the last time you opened a phonebook?
+When was the last time you opened a phone book?
 Those clunky things went out with phone booths.
-As with physical media, both the white and yellow pages have moved to the internet.
+As with physical media, the white and yellow pages have moved to the internet.
 If it exists, there’s a website for it, right?

 Regardless of your reasons, cell phone directories are out there if you know where to look.
 Also, the more information you start with, the more accurate your results will be.
 Here are some ways to find someone’s cell phone number without breaking out the big books.

 1. Use a people search site/people finder tool